osmbe/website/en/_posts/motm/2023-07-01-michel-hebert.md

 ## What are you mapping?
 Do you have a specialisation?

 I don't have a specialization, but rather interests that have evolved over the years and new sources.
 When I started, I discovered a site that allowed me to monitor the geolocalized data of the French Ministry of Education of all the schools in the department of Isère, a whole job of verifying geolocation and adding references.
 I have participated in several cartoparties organised by our local group in Grenoble, which I consider important and motivating for the vitality of our team.
 I currently spend a lot of time updating postal addresses in France using databases that facilitate this task, as well as following up on new roads in my department of Isère.

 ## What is your greatest achievement as mapper?

 A few years ago there was a change in the OpenStreetMap license; all the contributors had to agree to this change.
 Some did not respond and all their tracks were cancelled except the nodes.
-Thus all the trails in a large protected area south of Grenoble called the <em>Frange Verte</em>em> had to be updated.
+Thus all the trails in a large protected area south of Grenoble called the *Frange Verte* had to be updated.
 Equipped with an Garmin Oregon GPS with integrated camera I walked the area for several months confirming the passage of the nodes for the path and track.
 But also thanks to the geolocalized photos I was able to trace the new trails.
 It is probably more than 50 km of tracks which were updated; a real satisfaction as an OpenStreetMap mapper.

 ## Why are you mapping?
 What motivates you?